kinfolk0117/ComfyUI-QwenImage21-LatentUpscale/README.md

 Load the [example workflow](workflows/Qwen21LatentUpscale.json) and select your Qwen models.
 It samples at 1 MP, upscales clean latents, then adds detail at 4 MP (1728 × 2304).

 Adjust **steps** and **denoise** on the final KSampler for more detail or larger changes.

-Requires the Qwen **2.1 VAE**.
-Faces and details can change, and sampling entirely at 4 MP may look better.

 ## Credits